Coping with illness

 Your GP is your first port of call for local medical services, but it can take research and persistence to get what you need, which can be overwhelming if you’re ill and exhausted.
 If that’s the case, a friend or church member may be willing to make some phone calls for you.

 There are lots of community services available if you need help at home, including care visits, equipment and adaptations to your home.
-To find out more, visit these Citizens Advice Bureau and NHS website pages.
+To find out more, visit the NHS website.

 It’s also important to find out what financial benefits are available to you, as long-term sickness can impact badly on your finances, especially if you can’t work.
 It’s best to contact your local benefits office sooner rather than later, as benefits won’t be backdated.
 Staff are not obliged to tell you if you’re missing out on benefits you don’t know you’re entitled to, so visit Citizens Advice Bureau website for a full list of benefits and some useful helplines.